 Mahabodhi Temple is claimed as property of state government of Bihar, part of India.
 Under the terms of the Bodh Gaya Temple Act of 1949, the state government makes itself responsible for the protection, management, and monitoring of temple and its properties.
 The Act also has provisions for a Temple Management Committee, and an advisory board.
+One may also order essay editing for their project to further its development.

 A. the upkeep and repair of the Temple;